 The cameras are the key difference between the OnePlus 6 and our #1 phone, the triple-camera packing Huawei P20 Pro.
 But that's also why there's ₹30k+ between them.

 Given that, we'd be very surprised to see OnePlus try to tack on another back camera or do anything too wild with the dual-camera setup of the OnePlus 6.
-But the purported render above shows a triple-camera setup that's very similar to the one on the Oppo R17 Pro.
+We've seen some purported leaks of a triple-camera setup that's very similar to the one on the Oppo R17 Pro, but more recently, the rumour mill seems to think the OnePlus 6T will stick with two.

 The OnePlus 6's setup is already pretty good: you get a 16-megapixel main camera and 20MP secondary camera, both at f/1.7, and they take fine snaps in most scenarios.
 Photos are punchy and detailed, and handle skin tones well.
 That said, the photos can be a bit too intensely coloured, and could benefit from a more natural look.